Boscillator/oal/docs/api/coords/RotationSequence.rst

 Extrinsic sequences are notated in order the rotation occurs, and are aliases of the inverse sequence of intrinsic rotations.

-:cpp:enumerator:`RotationSequence::YPR` is an alias for `RotationSequence::INTRINSIC_ZYX`.
+:cpp:enumerator:`RotationSequence::YAW_PITCH_ROLL` is an alias for :cpp:enumerator:`RotationSequence::INTRINSIC_ZYX`.